Lake Geneva Raceway

-Lake Geneva Raceway (also LGR) was a motocross, demolition derby, off-road racing, stock car, and kart racing racetrack in Lake Geneva, Wisconsin, US.
+Lake Geneva Raceway (also known as LGR) was a motocross, demolition derby, off-road racing, stock car, and kart racing racetrack in Lake Geneva, Wisconsin, US.
 It was billed as "Wisconsin's Busiest Racetrack."
 The track closed on December 31, 2006, and a nursing home named "Lake Geneva Golden Years" was built on the site.

 History

 LGR was originally known as the Lake Geneva Speed Center.
 Promoters generated publicity by building an airplane landing strip, which they used to bring in movie stars.
 The promoters claimed the starts were part of the huge investment being made to construct a drag strip that would be nationally known.
 Lake Geneva was the home to a Playboy Club.
 Contractors got swallowed up in the excitement and worked without upfront payment.

 Drag strip

 The track opened on July 3, 1963 as a drag strip.
 Only 600 fans showed up.
 The first drag race was won by Fox.
 Contractors talked to each other after the event, and found out that none of them had been paid.
 The contractors formed a group and took over the track.
 The final drag race was held in 1977, and was won by Fritz Barels.